lupyuen/lupyuen.github.io/src/spi.md

     DMA_Channel_Enable(arg->rx_dma_ch);
 ```

-We wait until the Event Group is signalled by both DMA Interrupt Handlers: Transmit Complete and Receive Complete...
+We call `xEventGroupWaitBits` (from FreeRTOS) to wait until the Event Group is signalled by both DMA Interrupt Handlers: Transmit Complete and Receive Complete...

 ```c
     ////  TODO: SPI Transfer may hang here, waiting for FreeRTOS Event Group